Shamaa: Post World War II

 During the 1982 Lebanon War and the subsequent occupation by Israel the castle of Chamaa apparently became a military base for the Israel Defense Forces (IDF), which were accused of wrecking the internal structures of the fort.
+In 1992 Israeli forces bulldozed and destroyed the Chamaa citadel's gateway.
 In late 1997, attacks by Amal and Hezbollah guerillas on Israeli forces and units of the pro-Israeli South Lebanon Army (SLA) militia in Chamaa were reported.
-Hence, it may be argued that Chamaa Castle, like Beaufort Castle in Southeastern Lebanon, is one of the few medieval castles that still has had strategic importance in modern wars, at least until the Israeli withdrawal in 2000.

 During Israel's invasion in the July 2006 Lebanon War, 21 civilians from the village of Marwahin, mostly children, were killed just outside of Chamaa in an Israeli Navy strike followed by a helicopter attack on their convoy while they were attempting to evacuate under Israeli orders.
 UNIFIL medical teams reportedly came under fire during their rescue mission.